shenblin/NOCH/README.md

 📕 Dataset Preparation

+Please refer to [Checkpoints](checkpoints/Checkpoints_Download.md) for the pretrained checkpoints.
+Please refer to [DataPreparation](datasets/README.md) for data downloading.
 The input and ground truth paired images should have the same name.

 ⚡ **Training and testing commands**: For single gpu, use the following command as example: